 “Ya- OW- l”

 “I keep it up merely as a curiosity.
 Your mother was a purest then?”

-“No, I find it a palpable language.
+“No, I find it an inscrutable language.
 What was that?
 Dogs?
 Oh, yes we have them here.
-They are as incorrigible as any other dogs, though more easy going than some.”
+They are as incorrigible as any other dog, though more easy going than some.”